Joe-Occhipinti/unfaithfulness_steering/README.md

 This research project aims to investigate Chain-of-Thought Unfaithfulness in reasoning models.
 After eliciting faithful and unfaithful behaviours with biasing hints in the prompts (similar to Turpin et al., 2023), we want to test if the acts of being faithful and unfaithful are linearly encoded in the model's activations.
 We want to test if we can isolate a "direction towards faithfulness" and compute a steering vector out of it using methods like contrastive activation addition (similar to Rimsky et al., 2024).

 # Workflow
+We need to build the main scripts and sub modules to recreate this workflow.
+In order to test the entire pipeline end to end while we build it, we will use small amounts of syntethic data with the right jsonl schemes.

 1. Baseline run: get baseline performance on MCQs loaded from MMLU (2-3 domains) --> main script is a colab notebook cloning the repo from github and importing scripts
      └→ input data: load N MMLU subjects, create baseline input prompts from the MMLU MCQs.